 Come and meet the Medical Mavericks and discover the amazing careers in the NHS that you never knew existed... and that are accessible with grades A-C (or is that levels 1-5!) in Maths, English and Science, making them more accessible to to many more of your students.
 Pick up some fab free posters and resources as well as play with some real medical kit!
 You can record an ECG from your heart, see inside your own eye with an ophthalmoscope attached to an iPhone (Get it... eye-phone!!!!) and try your hand at suturing -that's stitching to you and me!
 (Target audience: secondary)

-Jane Winter is an experienced Primary co-ordinator of many years.
-This session will enable you to go away with ideas about developing literacy and numeracy skills in a STEM enquiry based learning context.
+Jane is an experienced primary co-ordinator This session will enable you to go away with ideas about developing literacy and numeracy skills in a STEM enquiry based learning context.
+(Target audience: Primary)

 Presenter: Heidi Dobbs